 A Crowdsourcing Data Platform

-Delve is built as a crowdsourcing data and information platform.
+Delve is a crowdsourcing data and information platform.
 The value of the platform is dependent on organizations and individuals within the ASM sector to contribute their data and resources to the benefit of the entire Delve user community and beyond.
-By making complete, accurate and reliable data available to all users, we advance the common good of formalizing the ASM sector globally.
-Improved data informs policy making, guides design of interventions, provides accurate information to the media and shines a light on the scale and importance of the ASM sector.
+By making complete, accurate and reliable data available to all users, Delve helps to advance the common good of formalizing the ASM sector globally.
+Improved data informs policy making, guides design of interventions, provides accurate information to the media and shines a light on the scale and importance of ASM.
 It also highlights the incredible work of organization and individuals operating within the sector and recognizes learning and achievement.
 Thank you for your contribution to the global ASM community!

 Open Data Principle